alexandreiabattles/content-ops-starter/content/pages/home.md

       - type: FeaturedItem
         title: ALEXANDREIA
         subtitle: IS ...
-        text: >+
+        text: >
-          INTERNATIONAL :
+          **INTERNATIONAL :**

-          We defend our identities, differences and praise a diverse community.
-          Any disrespectful comment is enough to know that Alexandreia is not your place
+          We defend our identities, differences, origins, and praise a diverse community.
+Any disrespectful comment about it, is enough to know that Alexandreia is not your place.. we encourage, we open minded
         image:
           type: ImageBlock
           url: >-